axiomhq/cli/.github/project-layout.md

 `/pkg` directory.
 If the code is not or should not be reusable, that code should live in the `/internal` directory.

-It's common to have a small main function that imports and invokes the code from the `/internal` and `/pkg` directories.

 ### `/internal`

 Private application and library code.

-Put actual application code in the `/internal` directory (e.g., `/internal/myapp`) and the code shared by those apps in the `/internal/pkg` directory (e.g., `/internal/pkg/myprivlib`).

 ### `/pkg`